-- My Latin is rusty but I interpret it as: reasonable probability, and of the propriety in point of law of acting on such probability.
+- As a Professor in tax law, I interpret the Latin as reasonable probability, and of the propriety in point of law of acting on such probability.

-- Or, in other words, an inference may be reasonably drawn.
+- Or, in other words, an inference is reasonably drawn.
 This is when an intention to do some formal act is established.
 And the evidence is consistent with that intention having been carried in effect in a proper way.

 - This is where the actual observance of all due formalities can only be inferred as a matter of probability.

 The maxim is useful when there is no proof one way or the other.
 But where it is more probable that what was intended to be done was done as it ought to have been done to render it valid.

 This is rather than that it was done in some other manner which would defeat the intention proved to exist, and would render what is proved to have been done of no effect.

 The Maxim did not need to be used in this case.
 Parker J stated –:

 “In Re Thomson, the missing trust deed was evidenced only by an unsigned copy, but in the present case, there is no particular need to prove by inference that any formality has been complied with.
 The photocopy Trust Deed is signed and the evidence establishes directly that the parties concerned have always acted on the basis that it sets out the terms of the Presumed Trust.